ErnestThePoet/js-https/README.md

 Each call to `encryptRequestData` will generate and store a random AES symmetric key, which will be used for decryption in the next call to `decryptResponseData`.
 If you call `encryptRequestData` again before the previous one's decryption, then a new symmetric key will replace the previous one and you won't be able to decrypt the response cipher of the previous request.

-It's recommended to use a dedicated `JsHttps` object for each request, and call `encryptRequestData` and `decryptResponseData` once only.
+It's recommended to use a dedicated `JsHttps` object for each request, and call `encryptRequestData` and `decryptResponseData` once each only.

 ## Safety Details